-Art Projects is a curated showcase of the freshest contemporary art from across the world and with galleries from outside the UK making up two thirds of exhibitors, the 13th edition is also the most international to date.
+Art Projects is a curated showcase of the freshest contemporary art from across the world and with galleries from outside the UK making up two thirds of exhibitors.

-Represented artists also come from a diverse selection of countries including Greece, Germany, Japan, France, South Korea and Zimbabwe.
-Highlights for 2017 will include large-scale installations, solo shows and thematic group displays; alongside an accompanying programme of collaborative film and new media initiatives.
+The 13th edition was the most international to date with represented artists coming from a diverse selection of countries including Greece, Germany, Japan, France, South Korea and Zimbabwe.
+Highlights included large-scale installations, solo shows and thematic group displays; alongside an accompanying programme of collaborative film and new media initiatives.

 The section has established itself as an important international platform for new galleries to showcase the most stimulating contemporary practice, and continues to garner widespread critical acclaim.